The good hope

-Simon Stone has relocated the central fishing village in Op hoop van zegen to the arrival hall of an airport, where family and friends await the return of their loved ones.
-With fast, razor-sharp dialogue, he transforms the ultimate Dutch drama classic into a story from and about our time.
+Australian director Simon Stone presents a radical adaptation of the ultimate Dutch drama classic Op hoop van zegen (The good hope).
+He relocates the fishing village of the original play to the arrival hall of an airport, where family and friends await the return of their loved ones at the moment the plane disappears from the radar.
+With fast, razor-sharp dialogue, Stone transforms this classic play into a story from and about our time.

 after Herman Heijermans